Antelope Canyon & Horseshoe Bend, Page, Arizona, USA travel guide

 Frequently Asked Questions

-What lens should I bring for Antelope Canyon and Horseshoe Bend?
+What lens should I bring for Antelope Canyon?

-A wide-angle lens (16-24mm on a full-frame camera) is essential for both locations.
-It will allow you to capture the vastness of the canyon walls and the sweeping panorama of Horseshoe Bend.
-A versatile zoom like a 24-70mm can also be useful for different compositions.
+A wide-angle lens (16-24mm equivalent on a full-frame camera) is highly recommended to capture the expansive walls and swirling formations.
+A mid-range zoom (e.g., 24-70mm) can also be useful for different perspectives.
+Leave your telephoto lenses at home.

 What's the difference between Upper and Lower Antelope Canyon for photography?